saiprasathgopinathan/Medical-Diagnosis-of-Malaria-and-Pneumonia-using-SNN/Readme.md

 SNN is a model inspired from ResNet.
 SNN uses the skip connection like ResNet and adds the tensor outputs of both the connections together.
 SNN employs both short and long skip connections, as a result of which convergence is better and faster.

+Both connections are used because the spatial information lost along is recovered in the by long skip connections.
+Similarly the spatial information skipped due to long skip connections is obtained using short skip connections.

 ## SNN architecture